sudoist/jigsaw-jcos.io/source/_posts/my-manga-blog-backlog.md

 > "Sucking at something is the first step to becoming sorta good at something"
 > This is on the cover of one of my old posts [On writing blog posts](/posts/writing-blog-posts/)

-The list keeps growing though I managed to write 2 posts recently.
+The list keeps growing, though I did manage to write two posts recently.

-There are no particular order when adding, just adding new items when I read them.
+There’s no particular order when adding to it—I just throw in new items as I read them.

 I usually read by genre or author.
-I am more into Seinen(18+) nowadays.
+These days, I’m more into Seinen (18+) manga.

-I need to study next time how to upload videos better, used OBS.
+I also need to learn how to upload videos properly next time.

+I used OBS for this one, but there’s definitely room for improvement.

 ## What to Expect Moving Forward

-Working on the latest reads first so I have fresh memory then moving onto the classics.
+I’ll be working on my latest reads first while they’re still fresh in my memory.

-Some manga that I like I remember even after a long time the moving onto some titles that might need a re read.
+After that, I’ll revisit some of the classics—some I remember well even after a long time, while others will need a re-read.

 ## Forgotten Manga: Lost Stories Rediscovered

-A few at the top of my head are GE as I saw it in the list, Mx0 which I am currently re reading and more.
+Some forgotten titles I recently rediscovered include GE (which I noticed in my list) and Mx0, which I’m currently re-reading.

+There are plenty more waiting to be revisited.

 ## Closing Thoughts

-So let's get started, this has been at the back burner for a long time and I guess it's time to chip at it.
+So, let’s get started.
+This has been on the back burner for a long time, and it’s finally time to start chipping away at it.

 Will I ever finish this list?
-Let's see.
-This is the same with my games backlog.

-They both are growing unnoticed.
+Who knows.
+My gaming backlog is the same—it just keeps growing without me realizing it.

-That's it, the list is on the video above.
+That’s it for now.
+The list is in the video above.

-Let me know your favorites and recommendations in the comments below.
+Let me know your favorite manga and any recommendations in the comments below!